xregistry/spec/core/spec.md

 For the sake of brevity, this specification doesn't include the full definition of the specification defined attributes as part of the snippets of output.
-However, the full model definition of the Registry-level attributes can be found in [model.json](model.json), and the Group and Resource-level attributes can be found in this sample [sample-model.json](sample-model.json).
+However, the full model definition of the Registry level attributes can be found in [model.json](model.json), and the Group and Resource level attributes can be found in this sample [sample-model.json](sample-model.json).

 The request MUST be of the form: